hawtio/hawtio-forms/README.md

 [![Circle CI](https://circleci.com/gh/hawtio/hawtio-forms.svg?style=svg)](https://circleci.com/gh/hawtio/hawtio-forms)

 This module contains the forms plugin from hawtio.
-It also includes hawtio's editor as it's own plugin.

-This plugin provides an easy way, given a [JSON Schema](http://json-schema.org/) model of generating a form with 2 way binding to some JSON data.
+The hawtio-forms module provides an easy way, given a [JSON Schema](http://json-schema.org/)-like model of generating a form with 2 way binding to some JSON data.

+hawtio-forms currently contains two implementations that draw forms, forms and forms2.
+Currently the forms2 plugin is quite usable, supports more types and styles and is the recommended plugin to use for forms going forward.
+The old forms plugin will stick around for awhile for backwards compatability.

 See a demo in action at [forms.hawt.io](http://forms.hawt.io)

+You can also have a look at the [forms2 interfaces](https://github.com/hawtio/hawtio-forms/blob/master/plugins/forms2/ts/forms2Interfaces.ts) and the [forms interfaces](https://github.com/hawtio/hawtio-forms/blob/master/plugins/forms/ts/formInterfaces.ts)

 ## Customizing the UI with tabs